| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This is primarily useful in mail groups that represent closed mailing lists—mailing lists where it’s expected that everybody that writes to the mailing list is subscribed to it.
 Since using this parameter ensures that the mail only goes to the mailing list itself, it means that members won’t receive two copies of your followups.

-will actually work whether the group is foreign
+Using to-address will actually work whether the group is foreign

 or not.
 Let’s say there’s a group on the server that is called